edwinmoseslow/TicTacToe/README.md

 ### Logic behind finding if a match/combination has been found :
 ---
+What you see below is the explaination of the logic that is applied in `BoardChecker.java`.

 Finding a match with NxN with certain assumptions in place,